Marking with Multi-Format Assessments (MFA)

 Multi-format assessments come with built-in capabilities to automatically mark all question types, with the exception of extended response questions.

-These question types require students to select an answer from a set of options.
-Cadmus identifies if the student has chosen the correct option as set by you.
+These question types require students to select an answer between ‘True’ or ‘False’.
+Cadmus identifies if the student has chosen the correct option as set by the teacher.

 If the student chooses the correct answer, they are awarded the full points set for that question in the assessment.
 If they choose a wrong answer they score 0 points.